 The website page "Monastic Journey Continued," Page 7 - "Convents in Piedmont and Tuscany" presents a selection of Roseman's drawings of the Camaldolese nuns of Casa Emmaus.

 The nuns of Emmaus, Casa di Preghiera (House of Prayer), in Tuscany, are members of the Camaldolese Congregation of the Order of St. Benedict, which evolved from the ascetic ideals of the eleventh-century reformer St. Romuald, who founded the Hermitage and Monastery of Camaldoli in the Tuscan-Romagna range of the Apennines.
 As related on the previous website page, Roseman began the second year of his work on the monastic life at Camaldoli in January of 1979, and he and Davis returned to Camaldoli in the summer of 1998.
-That summer, the Prioress of Casa Emmaus, Mother Domenica, invited the artist and his colleague to sojourn at the convent so that Roseman would have the opportunity to include Camaldolese nuns in his work.
+That summer, the Prioress Mother Domenica invited the artist and his colleague to sojourn at Casa Emmaus so that Roseman would have the opportunity to include Camaldolese nuns in his work.

-At Casa Emmaus, Roseman and Davis were given accommodations in the guesthouse, a modest but comfortable two-storied, stone dwelling with a nicely furnished living room and modern kitchen on the ground floor.
-The two Americans were the sole guests that week in early September.
+At Casa Emmaus, Roseman and Davis were given accommodations in the guesthouse, a modest, two-storied stone dwelling with a nicely furnished living room and modern kitchen on the ground floor.
+The two Americans were the only guests that week in early September.
 On behalf of the Community, Sister Paola thoughtfully brought her two guests fresh fruit and vegetables from the monastery garden, which she cultivated.